oracle/graal/docs/reference-manual/native-image/DebugInfo.md

 The disassembly interleaves the source lines from which the code is derived, 521-524 for the top level code and 207-209 for the code inlined from from `Objects.requireNonNull()`.
-(note, however that the lines for the quoted comments are being computed and displayed incorrectly).
 Also, the start of the method is labelled with the name defined in the DWARF debug info, `java.lang.String::String()`.
-However, the branch instruction `jbe` at address `0x519d6f` uses a very large offset from `graal_vm_locator_symbol` to identify what is actually a target address within the compiled code for `String::String()`.
+However, the branch instruction `jbe` at address `0x519d6f` uses a very large offset from `graal_vm_locator_symbol`.
+The printed offset does identify the correct address relative to the location of the symbol.
+However, this fails to make clear that the target address actually lies within the compiled code range for method `String::String()` i.e. that thsi is a method-local branch.

 Readability of the tool output is significantly improved if option `-H-DeleteLocalSymbols` is passed to the `native-image`